-Provides an understanding of the nature and needs of persons at all developmental levels in a multicultural context, as well as implications for assessment and preventive and/or supportive intervention strategies.
-This course has an additional specific focus on child and adolescent development.
+- Human Growth and Development (Child and Adolescent Focus): This course provides an understanding of the nature and needs of persons at all developmental levels in a multicultural context, as well as implications for assessment and preventive and/or supportive intervention strategies.
+The course has an additional specific focus on child and adolescent development.

-Examination of central issues in child and teen counseling and psychotherapy, including psychoanalytic, play, cognitive-behavioral, and behavioral treatment approaches.
-Emphasis on the high-frequency problems for which children and adolescents enter therapy.
+- Child and Adolescent Counseling and Psychotherapy: This course examines central issues in child and teen counseling and psychotherapy, including psychoanalytic, play, cognitive-behavioral, and behavioral treatment approaches.
+Emphasis is placed on the high-frequency problems for which children and adolescents enter therapy.